jabney/vala/README.md

 ```

 #### `data-vala` attributes
-Vala hosts can be preconfigured with hightlight data if desired.
+Vala hosts can be preconfigured with hightlight data if desired; just make sure it's in JSON format.

 ```html
 <span class="vala-host"